6 Solar Installation Mistakes to Avoid

 If mistakes do happen on the part of your install team, there are things consumers of solar power, like you, can learn to make sure you don’t suffer at the whim of these mistakes.

 As the adage goes, knowledge is power and true power is powering your home with solar panels after a successful install.

 Although a great solar installation team will prevent these mistakes for you, this post will be a solid resource for helping solar panel seekers pick the right installation team and ask the appropriate questions prior to setting up an installation appointment.

-When things happen rapidly, especially on a geographic scale as is the case with solar adoption in the state of Utah, it’s important to manage the buzz surrounding solar with the appropriate expectations.
+When things happen rapidly, especially on a geographic scale as is the case with solar adoption, it’s important to manage the buzz surrounding solar with the appropriate expectations.